ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## CustomSeparated {#custom-separated}

-In CustomSeparated format ClickHouse first extracts all column values from the row according to specified delimiters and then tries to infer data type for each value according to escaping rule.
+In CustomSeparated format ClickHouse first extracts all column values from the row according to specified delimiters and then tries to infer the data type for each value according to escaping rule.

 **Example**